-- i.
-Dental and Vision Benefits We will consider dental or vision care benefits from community-rated plans when these benefits are a part of the core community benefits package that we purchase. - j.
-Prescription Drugs - All plans must provide at least a minimum coverage level for all medically necessary drugs that require a prescription for and insulin.
-Prescription drug deductibles may not exceed \$600 and coinsurance may not exceed 50%.
+- 8. Dental and Vision Benefits We will consider dental or vision care benefits from community-rated plans when these benefits are a part of the core community benefits package that we purchase. - 9.
+Prescription Drugs All plans must provide at least a minimum coverage level for all medically necessary drugs that require a prescription, including insulin.
+Prescription drug deductibles may not exceed \$600 and coinsurance may not exceed 50 percent.
 We don't allow lifetime or annual benefit maximums on prescription drugs.
 You must cover disposable needles and syringes used to administer covered injectables, IV fluids, and medications for home use, growth hormones, and allergy serum.
 You must also provide benefits for "off-label" use of covered medications when prescribed in accordance with generally accepted medical practice by a plan doctor.
 You may not exclude drugs for sexual dysfunction.
-You may place dollar or dosage limits on drugs for sexual dysfunction.
 You may use a drug formulary as long as the plan provides benefits for non-formulary drugs when prescribed by a Plan doctor.
 You cannot have a closed formulary.
 You cannot use the formulary as a means to exclude benefits for the types of drugs mandated for the FEHBP.
-We don't allow blanket exclusions of broad categories of drugs such as "non-generics," or "injectables". - k.
+We don't allow blanket exclusions of broad categories of drugs such as "non-generics," or "injectables". - 10.
 Speech therapy All plans must provide speech therapy when medically necessary.
 If your community package limits coverage to rehabilitation only, you must remove that limit for the FEHBP.
 You must provide coverage for no less than two consecutive months per condition.
 You may provide a richer benefit, such as 60 visits per condition, if that is your community benefit.
 You may apply copays or coinsurance of up to 50 percent.